 What should I feed my dog with heart disease?

-Your dog’s diet is a very important part of the treatment of heart disease – and it’s the one where you can really make a difference.
+Your dog’s diet is a very important part of the support of heart disease – and it’s the one where you can really make a difference.
 The right dog food may be able to slow the progression of heart disease, reduce the number of medications required and improve the quality of life for your dog.
 Fatty acids present in fish oil (called omega-3 fatty acids) have been shown have a positive effect in dogs with heart disease.